RominaAEC/whats-cookin/README.md

 - Create server
     - express project with routing, with placeholder

-- Gather recipes for users personal recipee book
+- Gather recipes for users' personal recipe book

 - Create UI elements with hardcoded values for styling
 	- Navigation bar